Bare Feet Wedding In Manaslu Circuit And Tsum Valley Trek

 And some final words on this epic adventure wedding from Pradeep Guragain, co-founder of Magical Nepal.
 ‘I have received lots of queries for trekking but none of them was quite as special as the one I got from Susannah and Joshua.
 They wanted to get married in the mountains during their trek.

-So without much hesitation, I had a nice offer for them: a professional photographer to capture their once in a lifetime event, provided free by Magical Nepal.
+So without much hesitation, I had a nice offer for them: a professional photographer to capture their once-in-a-lifetime event, provided free by Magical Nepal.
 I approached some Nepali photographers to undertake this trip, but I also approached Jaya who I had met back in 2017 on a road trip across Vietnam.

 Jaya replied positively, and we soon arranged the schedule.
-During my years working as a trekking operator, this is the very first time I organized a special trek like this.
+During my years working as a trekking operator, this was the very first time I organized a special trek like this.
 It was challenging but fun at the same time.
 In the end, we are very happy with the outcome of the project.

-We would like to thank Jaya and our guide Deepak who did an excellent job on being not only the coordinator but also the photographer’s assistant.
+We would like to thank Jaya and our guide Deepak who did an excellent job being not only the coordinator but also the photographer’s assistant.
 Thank you, Deepak and the rest of the crew.
 And a special thanks must go to Susannah and Joshua Beckett for entrusting their special day to Magical Nepal.’
 Pradeep.

 Are you scrolling down for more pictures?
 A full album of this once of a lifetime trek can be viewed here: